gvde/selinux-shibd/README.md

 ```
 It should show nothing related to `shibd`.

-Currently `shibd_t` is set to permissive for testing!

 To build RPM with shibd.sh:
 ```
 $ sudo dnf -y install rpm-build